 They don’t have 700 rooms worth of margin, nor the capacity to sell in bulk.
-If even they did, many can’t afford the reservations solutions that integrate into larger back end systems or the commission demands of major retailers.
+Even if they did, many can’t afford the reservations solutions that integrate into larger back-end systems or the commission demands of major retailers.
 They can’t sell in volume.

 There are also the divergent philosophies on values.
 This can’t be understated.
 Our friends in the purposeful space care about their operational impacts and their customer’s ‘return on experience’.

 Travel media companies may look a lot alike.
 We have flashy websites, a defined market niche, and bold revenue projections, but how many offer strength in unity.
 How many mediums can cross-pollinate eco-travel with culinary experiences and conservation projects with surfing?
 How many companies help solve a technical problem and then pivot to distribute that same solution to a qualified consumer base downstream?